ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 EXAMPLES block
 ==============

-After the shebang, the copyright line, the license, the ``ANSIBLE_METADATA`` section, and the ``DOCUMENTATION`` block comes the ``EXAMPLES`` block.
+After the shebang, the coding, the copyright line, the license, the ``ANSIBLE_METADATA`` section, and the ``DOCUMENTATION`` block comes the ``EXAMPLES`` block.
 Here you show users how your module works with real-world examples in multi-line plain-text YAML format.
 The best examples are ready for the user to copy and paste into a playbook.
 Review and update your examples with every change to your module.

 Per playbook best practices, each example should include a ``name:`` line::

-    EXAMPLES = '''
+    EXAMPLES = r'''
     - name: Ensure foo is installed
       modulename:
         name: foo
         state: present
     '''

+The ``name:`` line should be capitalized and not include a trailing dot.

+If your examples use boolean parameters, use yes/no values.
+Since the documentation generates boolean values as yes/no, having the examples use these values as well makes the module documentation more consistent.

 If your module returns facts that are often needed, an example of how to use them can be helpful.